(Monday - Friday 8am - 5pm)

 Colour is not always important.
 A neutral wood desk for your teen will probably meet their needs.
 However, if your child wants a coloured desk, choose one that matches the col or and/or theme of your child’s room.
 For a coloured desk, choose a shade that creates a feeling of warmth and energy – dark red or yellow work well, especially for very young children.
 It’s worth also remembering that a number of high sleeper beds also contain desks underneath, maximising space.

+Consider providing a desk for your pre-school aged child suitable for reading and doing some pre-learning activities.
+This provides familiarity with the concept of working at a desk, making the beginning of school an easier transition.
 A school-aged child who will use their desk primarily for school work needs a place to store paper, pencil, and completed papers, so make sure the desk has drawers.
 Talk to your older teen about what they plan to use their new desk for.
 Many teens do their homework on a bed or at a table somewhere other than their own room.
 In this case, the desk may be used primarily for a computer or gaming device and a different type of desk is required from one used for academic work.

+• Make sure you consider the space available for your child’s desk. • Consider a desk with a chair attached for your very young child as they are safer and more compact, • For an older child, a desk with drawers and shelves provide space to store paper, electronic games, and school supplies. • A desk with a built-in light works well for doing schoolwork.
 Your choice will be easier if you do some research on-line prior to actually going to the store to buy a desk for your child.
 In this way, you can narrow the field and only look at those that meet your specifications.
 Additionally, taking your older child along to sit at the desk and give their opinion about colour and style will assure you find the perfect desk for your child.